alexis-brosseau/VecFuzz/README.md

 ## When not to use this

 - Workloads dominated by substitution errors, where SymSpell or RapidFuzz will give meaningfully better recall.
-- Small dictionaries where memory isn't a constraint and you can afford brute-force accuracy.
+- Small dictionaries where memory and speed aren't a constraint.

 ## Contributing